AazainKhan/d2l-grade-calculator/README.md

 ## Overview

-I was tired of having to manually calculate my grades on D2L, so I made this extension to do it for me and display it at the bottom of the grades table.
+I was tired of having to manually calculate my grades using online grade calculators, so I made this extension to do it for me and display it at the bottom of the grades table.

 ## Installation